instructlab/instructlab/README.md

      sudo dnf install gcc-c++ gcc make pip python3 python3-devel python3-GitPython
      ```

-2. Create a new directory called `instruct-lab` to store the files the `ilab` CLI needs when running and CD into the directory by running the following command:
+2. Create a new directory called `instruct-lab` to store the files the `ilab` CLI needs when running and `cd` into the directory by running the following command:

    ```shell
    mkdir instruct-lab